-I understand that the Corresponding Author is the sole contact for the editorial process (including Editorial Manager and direct communications with the office).
-I am responsible for submissions of revisions and final approval of proofs.
-I have provided a current, correct email address: James.Brereton@sparsholt.ac.uk
+We understand that the Corresponding Author is the sole contact for the editorial process (including Editorial Manager and direct communications with the office).
+He is responsible for submissions of revisions and final approval of proofs.
+He has provided a current, correct email address: James.Brereton@sparsholt.ac.uk